4. LESSON 32 - FIRST SOLO

-The last pre-flight briefing before the solo flight ...
+The final pre-flight briefing before the solo flight ...

 ... and then the first launch without a flight instructor.

 Your first solo flight is a moment that you will never forget.
-All alone, without the help of your flight instructor in the big white glider ...
+On your own, using the skills you have learned.

 Your first solo landing.
 Concentration ...
 You did it!